bytefish/bytefish.github.io/blog/aspnetcore_odata_abac.md

 ## ASP.NET Core OData ##

 The idea is pretty simple.
 The database only exposes views to the user.
-The Views are using a session variable to filter out or mask data for a given user, the filtering being based on attributes and permissions synced to the database.
+The views are using a session variable to filter out or mask data for a given user, the filtering being based on attributes and permissions synced to the database.

-## ASP.NET Core OData API ##

 I won't paste the entire code.
 But let's outline the most important parts.